DeadPixelsSociety/global-war/technical_debt.md

-[ ] When the serveur start a game session, two threads launched and ran to 100% CPU instead only one thread at 100%
+- [ ] When the server start a game session, two threads launched and ran to 100% CPU instead only one thread at 100%